GinaHorch/GinaHorch.github.io/README.md

  Add a short paragraph describing the features below.
 What strategies or design decisions did you work from?
 - [X] At least 2 web pages.
     Links to about.html and projects.html.
+    Internal links to About me, My skills, My tech projects and Get in touch.
 - [X] Version controlled with Git
     Used development branch, frequent commits and final push.
 - [X] Deployed on GitHub pages.